rust-lang/rfcs/text/0000-delegation.md

 This also has the exact same meaning as the first example.
 While `to field_name;` is not required to be on a new line, this is the `rustfmt` default when delegating individual trait items, as it makes it easy to visually identify the field being delegated to.

-If you want to delegate some methods to one field and some to another, simply write multiple `delegate` statements:
+If you want to delegate some methods to one field and some to another, simply write multiple `delegate` items:

 ```rust
 impl TR for S {